ziadhishamali/The-Room-Webapp/README.md

 # The-Room-Webapp
-The Room is a chatting application that allows people to communicate with each other in an easy fast way.
+The Room is a chatting web application with responsive design, for usage on all devices, where users create their accounts and chat with their friends with real-time database with good & simple UI with a lot of features.
+It’s built using React.js, Context API & Firebase.

 features:
 1) Responsive UI/UX to maximize the comfort and ease for the users.